CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/INSTRUCTIONS.md

 ## Conceptual Questions
 This part is due Sunday, October 19th.

 Answer these conceptual questions that may help you gain a solid understanding of Raytracing and DXR.
-Make a GitHub pull request highlighting your answers:
+Include your answers in your README, then make a GitHub pull request highlighting your answers:

 1. Ray tracing begins by firing off rays from the camera's perspective, with 1 ray corresponding to each pixel.
 Say viewport is 1280 by 720, **how would you convert these pixel locations into rays**, with each ray being defined by an `Origin` and a `Direction`, such that `Ray = Origin + t * Direction`?
 Consult this [intro](https://www.scratchapixel.com/lessons/3d-basic-rendering/computing-pixel-coordinates-of-3d-point/mathematics-computing-2d-coordinates-of-3d-points) to camera transformations and this [explanation](http://webglfactory.blogspot.com/2011/05/how-to-convert-world-to-screen.html) of world-to-screen/screen-to-world space article to formulate an answer in your own words.
 2. Each procedural geometry can be defined using 3 things: the `Axis-Aligned Bounding Box` (AABB) (e.g. bottom left corner at (-1,-1,-1) and top right corner at (1,1,1)) that surrounds it, the `Type` (e.g. Sphere) of the procedural geometry contained within the AABB, and an `Equation` describing the procedural geometry (e.g. Sphere: `(x - center)^2 = r^2`). **Using these 3 constructs, conceptually explain how one could go about rendering the procedural geometry**.
 To be specific, consider how to proceed when a ray that enters the AABB of the procedural geometry.